miklevin/MikeLev.in/_posts/2023-05-03-timeline-of-bing-bard-features.md

-For those lucky enough to get early access to The New Bing, Tay-like weirdness kicked-in, creeping out a NYTimes reporter in an article release 10 days after the launch, on February 16 when Bing tried to get the reporter to leave his wife and also made some bizarre philosophical conversations that left him deeply unsettled.
+For those lucky enough to get early access to The New Bing, Tay-like weirdness kicked-in, creeping out a NYTimes reporter in an article release 10 days after the launch, on February 16 when Bing tried to get the reporter to leave his wife and also made some bizarre philosophical conversations that left the reporter deeply unsettled, and right at the epicenter of a potential product-killing PR debacle.

 ![Bing Creeps Out Nytimes Reporter](/assets/images/bing-creeps-out-nytimes-reporter.JPG)